 If you choose to stay on a resort island with those fancy villas, be prepared to pay anywhere from $400 to $2000 per night.
 But your expenses don’t stop there.
 Well, they don’t even begin there.
-Obviously you first have to fly to Maldives from wherever in the world you are.
+Obviously, you first have to fly to the Maldives from wherever in the world you are.
 In my case, this is not so expensive because we have Air Asia now.
 But how do you get from the capital city to that remote island where your resort is?

 Basically, you have two choices: a private speedboat or a seaplane.
 A return speedboat transfer to one of these islands could cost you over $150 per person, whereas the airfare could set you back $500 and above, per person.
-That’s more than triple what I have to pay for my flight from Kuala Lumpur to the Maldives!
+That’s more than triple what I had to pay for my flight from Kuala Lumpur to the Maldives!

 Every resort is on its own private island